Jordi (album)

 Jordi (stylized in all caps) is the seventh studio album by American band Maroon 5.
 It was released on June 11, 2021, through 222, Interscope and Polydor Records.
 The album features guest appearances from Megan Thee Stallion, Blackbear, Stevie Nicks, Bantu, H.E.R., YG, and late rappers Juice Wrld and Nipsey Hussle.
 The deluxe edition of the album features additional guest appearances from Anuel AA, Tainy, and Jason Derulo.

-It is the band's first album in four years since their 2017 album Red Pill Blues, and also their 1st album without bassist Mickey Madden following his arrest in 2020 due to domestic violence (though some of his contributions are heard on tracks 10 & 12).
+It is the band's first album in four years since Red Pill Blues (2017), and also their first album without longtime bassist Mickey Madden following his arrest in 2020, due to domestic violence (though some of his contributions are heard from tracks 10-13).

 The album is titled after a nickname of the band's late manager Jordan Feldstein, who died in 2017.
-The album received mixed to negative reviews from critics.
+The album received negative reviews from critics.